RealVNC/raspi-preview/README.md

 ```
 sudo systemctl start vncserver-x11-serviced.service
 ```
-To have VNC Server start automatically when you power the Pi on (Raspbian "Jessie"):
+To have VNC Server start automatically when you power the Pi on:
 ```
 sudo systemctl enable vncserver-x11-serviced.service
 ```